NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/ROS-MED/README.md

 # Project Description

 We will extend the tutorial on ROS-MED, a platform for medical robotics research based on ROS and 3D Slicer.
 Specifically, we will find out a way to import the robot model from CAD software.
+We will use a needle guide manipulator for MR-guided prostate biopsy (Smart Template) as an example project.

 Detailes of ROS-MED can be found in [our recent workshop at International Symposium on Medical Robotics](https://rosmed.github.io/)

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Objective A. Describe **what you plan to achieve** in 1-2 sentences.
-1. Objective B. ...
-1. Objective C. ...
+1. Convert the CAD files for Smart Tempalte to the ROS model (URDF and XACRO).
+1. Test controlling and visualizing the robot on 3D Slicer.

 ## Approach and Plan